 Risk to reward and the probability of winning are 2 sides of the same coin.
 Thus it is meaningless to talk about risk to reward without knowing the probability that comes with it.

 Trading Myth #7 — Does confluence improve your trading?

 Confluence occurs in trading when 2 or more factors or analysis tools are lined up together giving the trade a higher probability of working out.
 E.g. Bullish engulfing pattern at support aligned with 61.8% Fibonacci level.

-However I realized there are 2 issues never mentioned about confluence.
+However, I realized there are 2 issues never mentioned about confluence.
 Firstly confluence has a correlation with the number of tools you use in your trading.
 The more tools you use, the more confluence you will find.
 A trader using 10 tools is bound to have more confluence in his trading compared to someone who uses only 2.
-Does that mean the trader with 10 tools have more high probability trades?
+Does that mean the trader with 10 tools has more high probability trades?

 It would be nearly impossible to statistically prove that confluence does increase the probability of a trade.
 You have hundreds of trading tools to choose from and endless permutations that you can derive from it.